JumpstartTU - Center for Global Engagement

 San Luis Potosí is a medium-sized city of about two million inhabitants.
 It is located eight hours south of the US border and five hours north of Mexico City (driving time), just south of the Tropic of Cancer.
 Founded by the Spaniards as a mining town, it has grown in industrial importance due to its strategic location in the middle of the country’s three largest metropolitan areas: Mexico City, Guadalajara, and Monterrey.
 San Luis Potosí is the capital of the state of the same name, located between the state’s northern desert and eastern rainforest regions.

-Please consult your healthcare provider to determine whether you need to have any other vaccines.
-For your information, the itinerary is set to include a journey to the Huasteca area of eastern San Luis Potosí state, a region of dense tropical vegetation, rivers, and waterfalls.
+Please consult your healthcare provider to determine whether you need to have any vaccines.
+The itinerary is set to include a journey to the Huasteca area of eastern San Luis Potosí state, a region of dense tropical vegetation, rivers, and waterfalls.